NorthNick/Transducers.Net/README.md

 # Transducers.Net
 Transducers.Net is a [Transducers](http://clojure.org/transducers) library for .NET, written in C#.
-It is currently an experiment for my own benefit to help me understand them, but it is a fully functional library, though performance is not as good as I would like, being a few times slower than the equivalent LINQ code.
+It is currently an experiment for my own benefit to help me understand them, but it is a fully functional library, with decent performance.
+Initial timings suggest that it is faster than the equivalent LINQ code for lists up to 100,000 elements, but there has been no thorough performance testing.

 Documentation is yet to come, so take a look at the Tests project to see some transducers in use.